Men On Pinterest: Yea or Nay?

 Also, note that you don’t have to go to Pinterest to schedule pins.
 Services like Buffer, Tailwind and Viraltag allow you to bulk schedule your pins so you can put in the work while you’re motivated, and they’ll pins at the times you intended.

 One thing that is important to note is that repinning other content is also helpful.
 To do this, you’ll need to head to the platform where (if you have the proper extension) you can add it to your scheduler of choice.
 Just search for the goods and schedule a repin.
 Hey - don’t get sucked in, though.
 The beautiful images on Pinterest leave you wanting more… and more… and more!

-So, are you convinced that men should be on Pinterest?
+So, are you convinced about men on Pinterest?
 Will you, or will you convince a man you know to hop onto the Pinterest bandwagon?
-Let us know what you think below!
+Let us know by sending us a tweet or email!